-Travel serves a unique role in all of our lives in a personal and unique way which is why coaches can focus on such a wide range of niches and areas of expertise.
+Travel serves a unique role in all of our lives in a personal and unique way.
+This is why coaches can focus on such a wide range of niches and areas of expertise.

-I would recommend making a list of the questions, fears, roadblocks, concerns, desires, goals, and motivations you have about traveling and finding a coach that best suits your needs.
+I would recommend making a list of the questions, fears, roadblocks, concerns, desires, goals, and motivations you have about traveling.
+Then find a coach that best suits your needs.

-There is a database on The Travel Coach Network website to find someone who can best serve you.
+There is a database on the TCN website to find someone who can best serve you.

 By definition, a travel coach does not book trips.
 That is the special ability of a travel agent.